Earn money for college!The following organizations are a great way to look for scholarships:

 This scholarship is pretty unique—and it's great for students with some untapped artistic talents!
 Students compete for this award by submitting a photo, a piece of artwork, or computer graphic to be used on the front of a greeting card.
 The winner will receive $10,000, and the winner's school will also get $1,000.
 High school and college students, aged 14 or older are eligible to apply.

 How will a $3,000 scholarship for education make a difference in your life?
 (250 words or less).
-Open to students as young as 13 years of age.
-Students must plan to attend an accredited U.S. Institution by 2025.
+Open to students as young as 14 years of age, must be a legal U.S. Resident.
+Students must plan to attend an accredited U.S. Institution by 2026.

 To be elibilge students must be attending college or university no later than September of 2020 and have a GPA of 2.5 or greater and plan on attending a school in the United States. $1,000 award

 May is the fifth month of the year.
 Write a letter to the number five explaining why five is important.
 Be serious or be funny.
 Either way, here's a high five to you for being original.
-(250 words or less) Open to students as young as 13 years of age.
-Students must plan to attend an accredited U.S. Institution by 2025.
+(250 words or less) Open to students as young as 14 years of age, must be a legal U.S. Resident.
+Students must plan to attend an accredited U.S. Institution by 2026.
 Award $1,500

 If you could get one 'do-over' in life, what would it be and why?"
-(250 words or less) Open to students as young as 13 years of age.
-Students must plan to attend an accredited U.S. Institution by 2025.
+(250 words or less) Open to students as young as 14 years of age, must be a legal U.S. Resident.
+Students must plan to attend an accredited U.S. Institution by 2026.
 Award $1,500

-If you were an ice cream flavor, which would you be and why?"
-(250 words or less) Open to students as young as 13 years of age.
+Summer and ice cream go hand-in-hand.
+In fact, July is National Ice Cream Month, and that's the inspiration behind this award.
+We think people are very similar to ice cream; some are nutty, others a little exotic, while some are very comforting.
+If you were an ice cream flavor, which would you be and why?
+(250 words or less) Open to students as young as 14 years of age, must be a legal U.S. Resident.
 Students must plan to attend an accredited U.S. Institution by 2026.
 Award $1,500